Take ethosuximide regularly. Most people are prescribed two doses a day.

 Further reading and references

-Manufacturer's PIL, Ethosuximide 250 mg/5 ml Syrup; Essential Pharma Ltd, Medicines and Healthcare products Regulatory Agency.
-Dated June 2015.
+Manufacturer's PIL, Ethosuximide 250 mg/5 ml Syrup; Essential Pharma Ltd, The electronic Medicines Compendium.
+Dated January 2020.